Welcome to

 social, emotional and mental health difficulties.

-We are an outstanding school for primary school aged children with social, emotional and mental health difficulties.
-We are extremely proud of our purpose built environment which is co-located with Whitehouse Pupil Referral Unit.
-Staff work in partnership with families and specialists to meet the needs each child.
+Bridgeview Special School is an outstanding school for primary-aged children with social, emotional, and mental health (SEMH) difficulties.
+We take immense pride in our purpose-built environment, co-located with Whitehouse Pupil Referral Unit, where staff work collaboratively with families and specialists to meet the unique needs of each child.

 • Executive HeadteacherMrs N Witham